alexpate/www/_drafts/5-things-consider-before-building-your-living-styleguide.md

 ## 4 - Build a process to manage it.
 One of the hardest parts of development, is building processes.
 How should new components be reviewed before they're added in?
 How often are old components reviewed to prevent them from becoming stale?

 At Pusher, [Craig](https://twitter.com/_ctfd_uk) (our new product designer) has started to roll out a process to manage this.
 We have a Trello board that holds the state of every component (requests, ready, in development, in production), and we then meet every 3 months or so to review the entire library and pick out points or improvements that could be made.
 Maybe it's a certain icon that isn't as recognisable anymore, or  updating colours so that they're more accessible.
+Maybe it's a certain icon that doesn't make sense anymore, or removing a variation of a button that we don't use anymore.

 * * *

 ## 5 - Keep it lightweight.
-Having a process in place should help enforce this.
-But your styleguide shouldn't be a place where you dump every variable/component/element.
+Having a process in place should help enforce this, but your styleguide shouldn't be a place where you dump every variable/component/element.
 Excluding patterns is just as important as adding new ones.

 <span class="alert">
 **Source Code**: If you're interested in seeing how we implemented our living styleguide at Pusher, go check out the source code on  [GitHub](https://github.com/pusher/chameleon)!